pulse2percept/pulse2percept/doc/topics/encoders.rst

     percept = model.predict_percept(p2p.stimuli.samples.logo_bvl())

 Here ``ScoreboardModel`` visualizes implant geometry and optical drive.
 It does not model photovoltaic transduction or retinal activation.
+Drive of 1.0 means a fully lit pixel at the encoder's settings; for :py:class:`~pulse2percept.stimuli.PRIMAEncoder` it means the projector's documented maximum instead, so lowering any setting lowers the drive.

 Device constraints
 ------------------